korenscript/Immortal/README.md

 **3rd Payload**
 This payload is about downloading files from hardcoded download links.
 When the file is downloaded, it will try to open it.
-All the files will be stored inside "C:\Download" directory.
+All the files will be stored inside `C:\Download` directory.

 **4th Payload**
-It will launch two scripts "spam.bat" and "letmeransomeaps.bat".
-This payload will slowdown the system because it will attempt to launch all files from system32 directory. "spam.bat" only display command "dir C:\ /s" with different variations of colors.
+It will launch two scripts `spam.bat` and `letmeransomeaps.bat`.
+This payload will slowdown the system because it will attempt to launch all files from system32 directory. `spam.bat` only display command `dir C:\ /s` with different variations of colors.

 When you try to reboot the system again, you will return to the main menu.